AdaCore/gnatstudio/docs/users_guide/main_window.rst

   The selected entry is removed from the clipboard.

-The :guilabel:`Clipboard` view content is preserved between GPS sessions.
+The :guilabel:`Clipboard` view content is preserved between GNAT Studio sessions.
 However very large entries are removed and replaced with an entry saying "[Big entry has been removed]".

 .. index:: windows; call trees